euroblaze/xedo/README.md

 https://github.com/euroblaze/xedo/blob/v1.0/order.xml

 `<foreign_erp_key>` is an optional node where the ID of the order in a connected ERP can be stored.
+`channel_id` is the ID of the sales channel where this SaleOrder originated.

 ## Sponsor